 In accordance with Section 224-a of the New York State Education Law, any student who is absent from school because of his or her religious beliefs must be given an equivalent opportunity to enroll in classes or make up any examinations, study, or work requirements that he or she may have missed because of such absence on any particular day or days.
 In order to facilitate preparation of makeup exams, students intending to be absent in order to observe religious holidays are requested to notify the instructor by the end of the first full week of classes.

 The premise of Cornell Tech is to integrate the study and pursuit of technology, business, law and design in service of economic impact and societal good.
-Critical to that premise is fostering a community of ethical, inclusive and integrity-driven developers, leaders and advisers for the tech ecosystem.
+Critical to that premise is fostering a community of professional, ethical, inclusive and integrity-driven developers, leaders and advisers for the tech ecosystem.
 Accordingly, we expect all members of the Cornell Tech community to adopt the highest standards of ethics, academic integrity, and professional conduct, and to abide by the core values and principles needed to make the community thrive: